Simon is a content writer with a great deal of knowledge about a variety of things, with a special love for video games.

-There are many forms of toilet, the most common are:
+There are many forms of the toilet, the most common are:

-- Flush toilet – this is simply a ‘squat’ toilet that allows you to sit while you ‘go’ and then flushes the waste.
+- Flush toilet: This is simply a ‘squat’ toilet that allows you to sit while you ‘go’ and then flushes the waste.
 Modern toilets have flush systems designed to reduce water waste.
-These are the most common toilets in modern society although they have humble beginning going back to 'holes in stone' in ancient Greece.
+These are the most common toilets in modern society although they have a humble beginning going back to 'holes in stone' in ancient Greece.

-- Dry toilets – these are often used as portable toilets at rock concerts, constructions sites etc. They are used where there is no access to water – the idea is simple – all waste goes into a large ‘pit’ via a ‘hole’.
+- Dry toilets: These are often used as portable toilets at rock concerts, construction sites etc. They are used where there is no access to water – the idea is simple – all waste goes into a large ‘pit’ via a ‘hole’.
 The pit holds chemicals to increase decomposition and allow for long use of the toilet.

-- High Tech toilets – the modern new fangled toilets are auto-flushing, often auto-cleaning and sometimes even provide a water jet that will ‘clean’ your bits (similar to a bidet).
-Some toiltets even check blood pressure, body temperature and blood sugar levels.
+- High tech toilets: The modern new fangled toilets are auto-flushing, often auto-cleaning and sometimes even provide a water jet that will ‘clean’ your bits (similar to a bidet).
+Some toilets even check blood pressure, body temperature and blood sugar levels.
 I have even heard there are some interactive toilets that allow you to play games as you go - apparently aim is an important factor here!